How to block pornography and violence sites with MikroTik?

 Step 3: Rule to block external queries via TCP

-Repeat the steps in the previous step, with the exception of the “Protocol” field where you must now select the “TCP” option.
+Repeat the steps in the previous step, except for the “Protocol” field that you should now select the “TCP” option.

-In the end, you will have two new Firewall rules, as shown in the image below.
+In the end, you will have two new firewall rules, as shown below.

-To add a new NAT rule, access the IP → Firewall menu, click on the NAT tab and click on the “Add New” button.
+To add a new NAT rule go to the IP menu → Firewall, click on the NAT tab and click the "Add New" button.

 • In the “In.
-Interface” select the option that your link is, for example “ether1” and check the box on the side so that the “!” sign appears. (exclamation)
+Interface” field select the option that is your link, for example "Ether1" and check the box on the side to appear the sign "!" (exclamation)

-• Click on “Apply” and “OK” button respectively
+• Click the "Apply" and "OK" button respectively

 What is the best solution for my network?

-It will depend on your needs and time .
+It will depend on your need and time .

-If you have the time and don't need to keep up with the blocks, tip 1 would be the most suitable, as it is free.
-However, it needs periodic reviews of the regular expression and also the addition of exceptions and false-positive domains.
+If you have time and do not need to follow the blockages, tip 1 would be the most suitable as it is free.
+However, it needs periodic revisions in regular expression and also the addition of false-positive exceptions and domains.

-Tip 2 (OpenDNS) is ideal for those who do not have time to maintain lists, do not require many blocking details, need to manage up to 3 different networks, do not have financial resources to invest and do not mind if Brazilian adult content sites run out of block.
+Tip 2 (OpenDNS) is ideal for those who do not have time to maintain the lists, does not require much details of blockages, need to manage up to 3 distinct networks, do not have financial resources to invest and does not care if Brazilian adult content sites run out of block.

-Finally, tip 3 ( Lumiun DNS ) is recommended for those who do not have time to manage lists, need a stricter blocking of Brazilian and international websites, need to filter the results of the main search engines, want to view logs and blocking statistics in real-time and want to control the internet of multiple home or corporate networks from a single control panel.
+Finally, Tip 3 ( Lumiun DNS ) is suitable for those who do not have time to manage the lists, need a more rigid blockage from Brazilian and international websites, needs to filter out the results of major search engines, want to view real -time logs and statistics and want to control the internet of multiple domestic or corporate networks in a single control panel.